rcravens/kit/README.md

 Then, navigate in your terminal to that directory, and spin up the containers for the full web server stack by running:

-- `kit build` to build the Docker images
+- `kit image` to build the Docker images
 - `kit start` to start the running the web application
 - `kit open`  to open the web application in the browser